smkdev-id/smkdev-gits-academy/backend/task-2a/README.md

 ## How to run using Docker

-1. setup your environment variable :
+1. setup your environment variable in file `env.sh` :

 ```sh
 #!bin/bash